awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-mixed-instances-groups.md

 Alternatively, you can use the `capacity-optimized-prioritized` allocation strategy and then set the order of instance types in the list of launch template overrides from highest to lowest priority \(first to last in the list\)\.
 Amazon EC2 Auto Scaling honors the instance type priorities on a best\-effort basis but optimizes for capacity first\.
 This is a good option for workloads where the possibility of disruption must be minimized, but also the preference for certain instance types matters\.

 `lowest-price`
-Amazon EC2 Auto Scaling allocates your Spot Instances from the number \(N\) of pools per Availability Zone that you specify and from the Spot Instance pools with the lowest price in each Availability Zone\.
+Amazon EC2 Auto Scaling allocates your Spot Instances from the N number of pools per Availability Zone that you specify and from the Spot Instance pools with the lowest price in each Availability Zone\.
 For example, if you specify four instance types and four Availability Zones, your Auto Scaling group has access to as many as 16 Spot pools \(four in each Availability Zone\)\.
 If you specify two Spot pools \(N=2\) for the allocation strategy, your Auto Scaling group can draw on the two cheapest pools per Availability Zone to fulfill your Spot capacity\.
-Note that Amazon EC2 Auto Scaling attempts to draw Spot Instances from the number of pools that you specify on a best effort basis\.
+Note that Amazon EC2 Auto Scaling attempts to draw Spot Instances from the N number of pools that you specify on a best effort basis\.
 If a pool runs out of Spot capacity before fulfilling your desired capacity, Amazon EC2 Auto Scaling will continue to fulfill your request by drawing from the next cheapest pool\.
-To ensure that your desired capacity is met, you might receive Spot Instances from more than the number of pools that you specified\.
-Similarly, if most of the pools have no Spot capacity, you might receive your full desired capacity from fewer than the number of pools that you specified\.
+To ensure that your desired capacity is met, you might receive Spot Instances from more than the N number of pools that you specified\.
+Similarly, if most of the pools have no Spot capacity, you might receive your full desired capacity from fewer than the N number of pools that you specified\.

 To get started, we recommend choosing the `capacity-optimized` allocation strategy and specifying a few instance types that are appropriate for your application\.
 In addition, you can define a range of Availability Zones for Amazon EC2 Auto Scaling to choose from when launching instances\.

 Optionally, you can specify a maximum price for your Spot Instances\.
 If you don't specify a maximum price, the default maximum price is the On\-Demand price, but you still receive the steep discounts provided by Spot Instances\.
 These discounts are possible because of the stable Spot pricing that is made available using the new [Spot pricing model](https://aws.amazon.com/blogs/compute/new-amazon-ec2-spot-pricing/)\.

 For more information about the allocation strategies for Spot Instances, see [Introducing the capacity\-optimized allocation strategy for Amazon EC2 Spot Instances](http://aws.amazon.com/blogs/compute/introducing-the-capacity-optimized-allocation-strategy-for-amazon-ec2-spot-instances/) in the AWS blog\.

+### On\-Demand Instances<a name="on-demand-allocation-strategy"></a>

+Amazon EC2 Auto Scaling provides the following allocation strategies that can be used for On\-Demand Instances:

+`lowest-price`
+Amazon EC2 Auto Scaling automatically deploys the cheapest instance type in each Availability Zone based on the current On\-Demand price\.
+To ensure that your desired capacity is met, you might receive On\-Demand Instances of more than one instance type in each Availability Zone, depending on how much capacity you request\.
+Currently, Amazon EC2 Auto Scaling does not honor the `lowest-price` allocation strategy for On\-Demand Instances when implementing your [termination policies](ec2-auto-scaling-termination-policies.md) during scale\-in events\.

+`prioritized`
+Amazon EC2 Auto Scaling uses the order of instance types in the list of launch template overrides to determine which instance type to use first when fulfilling On\-Demand capacity\.
+For example, let's say that you specified three launch template overrides in the following order: `c5.large`, `c4.large`, and `c3.large`\.
+When your On\-Demand Instances are launched, the Auto Scaling group fulfills On\-Demand capacity by starting with `c5.large`, then `c4.large`, and then `c3.large`\.
+Consider the following when managing the priority order of your On\-Demand Instances:
+You can pay for usage upfront to get significant discounts for On\-Demand Instances by using either Savings Plans or Reserved Instances\.
+For more information about Savings Plans or Reserved Instances, see the [Amazon EC2 pricing](https://aws.amazon.com/ec2/pricing/) page\.
++ With Reserved Instances, your discounted rate of the regular On\-Demand Instance pricing applies if Amazon EC2 Auto Scaling launches matching instance types\.
+That means that if you have unused Reserved Instances for `c4.large`, you can set the instance type priority to give the highest priority for your Reserved Instances to a `c4.large` instance type\.
+When a `c4.large` instance launches, you receive the Reserved Instance pricing\.
++ With Savings Plans, your discounted rate of the regular On\-Demand Instance pricing applies when using either Amazon EC2 Instance Savings Plans or Compute Savings Plans\.
+Because of the flexible nature of Savings Plans, you have greater flexibility in prioritizing your instance types\.
+As long as you use instance types that are covered by your Savings Plan, you can set them in any order of priority and even occasionally change their order entirely, and continue to receive the discounted rate provided by your Savings Plan\.
+To learn more about Savings Plans, see the [Savings Plans User Guide](https://docs.aws.amazon.com/savingsplans/latest/userguide/)\.

 ## Controlling the proportion of On\-Demand instances<a name="instances-distribution"></a>